MrAgungS/AnonimNotes/README.md

 * **Backend**: Express.js
 * **Frontend**: Next.js

-This setup is suitable for learning purposes and real-world projects.
+This setup is suitable for learning purposes.

 ---